Pierlam/Lexerow/README.md

 If A.Cell=null
 ```

-In Then block, you can set a value to a cell.
+In Then instruction, you can set a value to a cell.
 Type of value can be: int, double, string.

 Date and time will be managed later.